jiewmeng/code-guide/README.md

 ### Rule Separation

-Separate rules by new lines.
+Separate rules by new lines for better error reporting

 ```css
 html {